Why would you want to? Lightweight tailor-made options exist.

-Xtend technology (a patented innovation) curbs vertical and horizontal variations in power so as to maximize field depth and expand the field of vision,minimising aberrations and maximising visual acuity.
+Xtend technology (a patented innovation) curbs vertical and horizontal variations in power to maximize field depth and expand the field of vision, minimising aberrations and maximising visual acuity.

-Nanoptix elements are managed through clusters of seven elements in order to combine their power and multiply their effects for maximum 3 dimensional “volume of acuity” needed for comfortable vision.
+Nanoptix elements are managed through clusters of seven elements to combine their power and multiply their effects for the maximum 3-dimensional “volume of acuity” needed for comfortable vision.

 The best designs deliver an enlarged volume of vision is considerably enlarged both in width and depth.

 The Xtend technology delivers visual acuity at a higher level than the threshold previously defined (0.15 Log MAR at 70 cm)